-- 1. Each campaign finance report is required to include the full name and address of the payees, and the dates and purposes of political expenditures that in the aggregate exceed \$50 to a single payee in the reporting period.
+- 1. Each campaign finance report filed by an officeholder is required to include the full name and address of the payees, and the dates and purposes of political expenditures that in the aggregate exceed \$50 to a single payee in the reporting period.
 ELEC.
 CODE § 254.031(a)(3). - 2.
-A report of a political expenditure by credit card must identify the vendor who receives payment from the credit card company.
+A report of a political expenditure by credit card must identify the vendor who receives payment from the card company.
 Ethics Commission Rules § 20.59. - 3.
-The respondent reported the name of the credit card company and not the vendor who actually received payment from the company for approximately \$1,830 in political expenditures over multiple reports.
+The respondent reported the name of the credit card company and not the vendor who actually received payment from the company for approximately \$80,800 in political expenditures over multiple reports.
 Therefore, there is credible evidence of a violation of section 254.031(a)(3) of the Election Code and section 20.59 of the Ethics Commission Rules. - 4.
 Each campaign finance report must include the amount of political expenditures that in the aggregate exceed \$50 and that are made during the reporting period, the full name and address of the persons to whom the expenditures are made, and the dates and purposes of the expenditures.
 ELEC.
+CODE § 254.031.

-CODE § 254.031(a)(3). - 5.
-The report of a political expenditure for goods or services must describe the categories of goods or services received in exchange for the expenditure.
+- 5. The report of a political expenditure for goods or services must describe the categories of goods or services received in exchange for the expenditure.
 Ethics Commission Rules § 20.61. - 6.
-In Ethics Advisory Opinion No. 450 (2003), the commission determined that a political expenditure made to reimburse a staff member may be reported in one of two ways: (1) reporting it as a loan to the candidate from the staff member and then as an expenditure by the candidate to repay the staff member; or (2) if the expenditure and reimbursement occur during the same reporting period, report a single expenditure by listing the name of the individual or entity paid by the campaign worker as the payee, showing the date of the expenditure as the date the staff member made the expenditure, and explaining in the "purpose" section that a staff member made the expenditure from personal funds and that the candidate subsequently reimbursed the staff member.
+In Ethics Advisory Opinion No. 450 (2003), the commission determined that a political expenditure made to reimburse a staff member may be reported in one of two ways: (1) reporting it as a loan to the candidate from the staff member and then as an expenditure by the candidate to repay the staff member; or (2) if the expenditure and reimbursement occur during the same reporting period, report a single expenditure by listing the name of the individual or entity paid by the campaign worker as the payee, showing the date of the expenditure as the date the staff member made the expenditure, and explaining in the "purpose" section that a staff member made the expenditure from personal funds and that the candidate subsequently reimbursed the staff member. - 7.
+The respondent did not use either of the two proper methods to report reimbursement to staff.
+The reimbursements totaled approximately \$1,300.
+Therefore, there is credible evidence of a violation of section 254.031 of the Election Code and section 20.61 of the Ethics Commission Rules. - 8.
+A person who accepts a political contribution as a candidate or officeholder may not convert the contribution to personal use.
+ELEC.
+CODE § 253.035(a). - 9.
+Personal use is a use that primarily furthers individual or family purposes not connected with the performance of duties or activities as a candidate or officeholder.
+ELEC.
+CODE § 253.035(d). - 10.
+The food and entertainment expenditures made to the business were for the purpose of the respondent's meeting with his constituents regarding matters relating to his office as a state representative.
+Thus, the expenditures were not conversion to personal use because they were made in connection with the respondent's performance of duties or activities as a candidate or an officeholder.
+Therefore, there is credible evidence of no violation of section 253.035 of the Election Code. - 11.
+The corrected January 2005 semiannual campaign finance report disclosed expenses reimbursed to the campaign because the expenses primarily furthered individual or family purposes not connected with the performance of duties or activities as a candidate or officeholder.
+Therefore, there is credible evidence of a violation of section 253.035 of the Election Code.